ZachPella/Braker3_Run/README.md

 ---

-**You did it!** Now you’re a genome detective! 🎉 Share your gene maps and protein recipes with the world!
+**Congratulations!** You’ve successfully annotated a hookworm genome.
+Share your findings with colleagues or explore other genomes using Braker3!

-*Note: Grown-ups might need to help install Singularity or fix permissions!* 😊
+*Note: Some steps (e.g., Singularity setup) may require assistance from your IT team.* 😊